-\Assumes GP use of bypass road, so alternating Rating: 1
+\Assumes GP use of bypass road, so alternative benefits likely overstated Rating: 2 Rating: 1 Rating: 3

-Rating 3 = High (Good), 2 = Medium (Acceptable), 1 = Low (Poor) \ Note: Alternative 4 was not screened using the travel demand model since the elements that make up Alternative 4 are almost entirely composed of intersection lane improvements which are too small for a travel demand model to measure and are more suited to VISSIM analysis.
+Rating 3 = High (Good), 2 = Medium (Acceptable), 1 = Low (Poor)

+\ Note: Alternative 4 was not screened using the travel demand model since the elements that make up Alternative 4 are almost entirely composed of intersection lane improvements which are too small for a travel demand model to measure and are more suited to VISSIM analysis.
 Therefore, Alternative 4 was automatically advanced to Level 2B screening.